 When is the best time?

 Spring and Autumn are the most suitable and favourable times to go hiking at the Tengboche Monastery.
 For easy hiking, it is better to go from March through June as the weather is dry and warmer.
 However, the autumn/winter season from October through February is the best time to travel if you want to see the crystal snowcapped mountains.

-Similar to other short treks in Nepal, this is also one of the most popular treks in Nepal.
+Similar to other short trek routes in Nepal, this one-week Helambu Trek is also one of the most popular treks in Nepal.
 Also, it is the closest distance from Kathmandu.
 It takes 5 days to cover a distance of approximately 40 km.
 The trek is relatively easy to walk through the lush green forests of the Helambu region.
 The trail passes through beautiful local community villages and offers stunning views of Langtang, Gaurishanker, Ganesh Himal, Manaslu and other Himalayan peaks.